martinohanlon/quickdraw_python/README.rst

 quickdraw
 =========

-`Quick, Draw`_ is a drawing game which is training a neural network to recognise doodles.
+`Quick Draw`_ is a drawing game which is training a neural network to recognise doodles.

 |quickdraw|

-``quickdraw`` is an API for accessing the `Quick, Draw data`_ - it downloads the data files as and when needed, caches them locally and interprets them so they can be used.
+``quickdraw`` is an API for accessing the `Quick Draw data`_ - it downloads the data files as and when needed, caches them locally and interprets them so they can be used.

 Created by `Martin O'Hanlon`_ (`@martinohanlon`_, `stuffaboutco.de`_).